Home » National Parks » A True Hidden Gem: What to do in the Beautiful Hayden Valley

 Mudpots in Mud Volcano area Credit: NPS-Jim Peaco

-Across the road is a Sulfur Cauldron.
+Across the road is a sulfur cauldron.
 There isn’t much here, but it is worth a stop as you travel towards Yellowstone Lake.
 We smelled this before we saw it!
-The hot spring is known for its bright yellow color and the strong odor of sulfur that emanates from it.
-We spent only a few minutes observing the hot spring from the boardwalk that wind around its edges.
+The hot spring is known for its bright yellow color and the powerful odor of sulfur that emanates from it.
+We spent only a few minutes observing the hot spring from the boardwalk that winds around its edges.
 Many visitors skip this venue because parking is very limited, and the overlook is close to the road.
 Sulphur Caldron is one of the park’s most acidic hot springs, reaching 190 degrees.
 This is one of the most active areas in Yellowstone.

 Sulphur Caldron-Mud Volcano Yellowstone National Park